santiment/academy/src/docs/labels/decentralized-exchange/index.md

 Decentralized exchange label denotes an address belonging to a decentralized exchange (including dex pools, dex factories, etc).

-Decentralzied exhcnage (DEX) is a decentralized platform that operate on a peer-to-peer (P2P) network, without a central authority or entity.
+A decentralized exchange (DEX) is a decentralized platform that operates on a peer-to-peer (P2P) network, without a central authority or entity.
 DEXs allow users to trade cryptocurrencies directly with each other, using smart contracts and blockchain technology.
-Unlike centralzied exchanges (CEX), DEXs offer greater privacy, security, and transparency, as users have full control over their assets and do not need to trust a third party to execute trades.
+Unlike centralized exchanges (CEX), DEXs offer greater privacy, security, and transparency, as users have full control over their assets and do not need to trust a third party to execute trades.
 However, DEXs may have lower liquidity, slower transaction processing, and fewer trading pairs compared to CEXs.

 ## [Label fqn](/labels/label-fqn)